Weather Edge Tool

 What the engine scans

-Every morning at 6 AM ET, the engine pulls the latest NWS forecast for Denver, New York City, Chicago, Los Angeles, Miami, Phoenix, Seattle, and Atlanta.
-It matches each city to its active Kalshi temperature markets, runs the normal distribution model, and scores each edge by magnitude × log(volume).
-The highest-scoring play with edge ≥ 5pp and volume ≥ $500 becomes the best play of the day.
+The tool live-computes on every page load.
+It pulls the latest NWS forecasts for Denver, New York City, Chicago, Los Angeles, Miami, Phoenix, Austin, Atlanta, Philadelphia, Boston, Seattle, Dallas, and San Antonio — matches each city to its active Kalshi threshold markets, runs the normal distribution model, and scores each edge by magnitude × log(volume).
+The highest-scoring play with edge ≥ 5pp becomes the best play.
+The Discord alert pipeline runs twice daily (4:15 AM ET and 4:15 PM ET) right after NWS forecast updates and posts qualifying plays to #premium-alerts (≥8pp) and #oracle-picks (≥12pp).

 Get The 7 Oracles' daily edge — subscribe free